wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/da-100-06a_instructions.md

 	Power BI Desktop now understands that this table defines date (time).
 This is important when relying on time intelligence calculations.
 You will work with time intelligence calculations in **Lab 06B**.

 	> [!NOTE]
 	> This design approach for a date table is suitable when you don’t have a date table in your data source.
-If you have access to a data warehouse, it would be appropriate to load date data from its date dimension table rather than “redefining” date logic in your data model*.
+If you have access to a data warehouse, it would be appropriate to load date data from its date dimension table rather than “redefining” date logic in your data model.

 ## Exercise 2: Create Measures